aleksei-berezkin/typique/README.md

 ## Class and css-var names validation

-Typique checks, that the names:
+Typique checks that the name:

-- Correspond to the context name and current [naming configuration](./docs/Configuration.md)
+- Corresponds to the context name and current [naming configuration](./docs/Configuration.md)
-- Are unique within the TypeScript project
+- Is unique within the TypeScript project

-In case of invalid name, a diagnostic is delivered via the standard TypeScript machinery, and quick-fixes are suggested:
+In case of invalid name, a diagnostic is displayed, and quick-fixes are suggested:

 (pic)

 ### The scope of uniqueness

-Quick recap: the "TypeScript project" means the `tsconfig.json` file, source files which are included to it (referred to as "roots"), and all files that are reachable via imports from the roots.
+Quick recap: the "TypeScript project" means the `tsconfig.json` file, plus source files which are included to it (referred to as "roots"), plus all files that are reachable via imports from the roots.
 One workspace can include multiple TypeScript projects, which is a typical case of monorepos.

 The scope of names uniqueness is TypeScript project, not the workspace.
 To guarantee names uniqueness between the different TypeScript project, you can add names prefixes and suffixes via [naming configuration](./docs/Configuration.md).
 See also [demos description](./demos/) for additional comments on monorepo setup.